|

 when God's love showered down upon me with Spirit and Faith, yes since I

 have often strayed, but God has always steered me back.
-And I really think
+And I really

 he always will.
 My personal opinion is, anyone who has truly found God,